precondition/ProgramISO/ideas.md

 * I don't use PgUp and PgDn a lot and yet they occupy the home row. <kbd>S</kbd> and <kbd>D</kbd> could instead yield openers and closers (i.e. parens and brackets) on certain layers
 * If numpad is centered on <kbd>K</kbd>, <kbd>AltGr</kbd> could be used as `0`.
 (The spacebar could also be used but that's a bad candidate because I might need to input spaces between triplets of digits)
 * Remap <kbd>Spacebar</kbd> to be a Level Y switch on a certain level X which can be accessed with a Level X latch.
 As such I can dual-role all modifiers of the bottom row into latches which I can combo with non repeated keysyms or combo with space as a switch + repeated keysym.
 By combining lvlX latch and lvlY switch on space, this makes it easier to access lvls >5.
+* Use DreyMar's xkb colemak files as a new basis for ProgramISO, adding, editing and removing as necessary.
+The idea isn't to take keyboard layout inspiration from dreymar's colemak but to fetch the magic bits that give dreymar's colemak superpowers

 # Interesting resources
 * There are so many obscure things that are possible with xkb like those briefly mentionned in this article : https://medium.com/@benreaves/keybinding-in-groups-for-linux-938f379648cb but I can't seem to find documentation which lists and explains all those options.
 [This man page](https://www.systutorials.com/docs/linux/man/3-XkbKeyTypesForCoreSymbols/) is a good start.